 Feel free to make any swaps necessary to these ingredients — as you can see, most are easy to get and don’t break the bank.

-For the exact amounts, just download our free eBook which contains the grocery list items for one person.
+For exact amounts, just download our free eBook containing a shopping list with all of the items needed for one person.

 Start Your Vegan Meal Prep

 Are you excited for some basic meal prepping?
-The following steps can be done in about an hour even if you’re a beginner in the kitchen.
-Take out some time during a lazy Sunday and prep for the week ahead!
+The following steps can be done in about an hour, even if you’re a beginner in the kitchen.
+Take some time during a lazy Sunday and prep for the week ahead!

 1. Cook Your Rice